AdobeDocs/experience-manager-cloud-service.en/help/implementing/dispatcher/legacy-mode.md

 ## Debugging your Apache and Dispatcher configuration {#debugging-apache-and-dispatcher-configuration}

 Please note that you can run apache dispatcher locally by using `./bin/docker_run.sh out docker.for.mac.localhost:4503 8080`.

-**To Brian: maybe we can add more context to the phrase above, seems kind of flat.**

 As stated previously, Docker must be installed locally and it is not necessary for AEM to be running.
 Windows users need to use Windows 10 Professional or other distributions that support Docker.
 This is a pre-requisite for running and debugging Dispatcher on a local computer.